DhurghamFahem/QuantumForge/README.md

 ### Printing Enumerables

-To print an enumerable collection, you can use the `EnumerablePrinter` class.
-Here's an example of printing a list of strings:
+To print an enumerable collection, you can use the `EnumerableDocument` class.
+Here's an example of printing a list of accounts:

 ```csharp
 using MultiPrint.Documents;